-In addition, the WHO monograph on Semen Trigonellae Foenugraeci reports that an aqueous and a chloroform/methanol extract of the seeds were not mutagenic in the Salmonella microsome assay using S. typhimurium strains TA98 and TA100 (Rockwell and Raw, 1979 and Mahmoud et al, 1992 / cited by WHO 2007)
+In addition, the WHO monograph on semen Trigonellae Foenugraeci reports that an aqueous and a chloroform/methanol extract of the seeds were not mutagenic in the Salmonella microsome assay using S. typhimurium strains TA98 and TA100 (Rockwell and Raw, 1979 and Mahmoud et al., 1992 / cited by WHO 2007).

-Flammang et al (2004) performed an ICH-compliant battery of 3 genotoxicity tests which yielded negative results.
+Flammang et al. (2004) performed an ICH-compliant battery of 3 genotoxicity tests which yielded negative results.
 However, the tests were performed with undefined extracts of fenugreek seeds.
+Neither the mode of extraction, nor the full composition of the extracts (qualitative and quantitative) were described.